gozo1234/THREE.TextTexture/README.md

 `.strokeStyle = '#000'`

-The color or style to use for the lines around shapes.
+The color or the style of the stroke effect.

 Changing the value will redraw the canvas if `autoRedraw` is `true`.